oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 | Explorer Web App | `explorer-webapp` | `8082`        |

-The deployment architecture described above can be easily transitioned to production-ready by incorporating a reverse proxy leveraging [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/#).
-As a result the amount of ports exposed to the outside world can be reduced or load balancing between the nodes of your Private Tangle can be achieved.
+he deployment architecture described above can be easily transitioned to production-ready by incorporating a reverse proxy leveraging [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/#).
+As a result, the amount of ports exposed to the outside world can be reduced or load balancing between the nodes of your Private Tangle can be achieved.
 IOTA Foundation intends to provide automatic, "one click" deployment of these kind of enhanced architectures in the next version of this software.

-To support the deployment of a Private Tangle the IOTA Community has developed a set of shell scripts and configuration templates to make it easier to deploy a (Docker based) Private Tangle with the architecture described above.
+To support the deployment of a Private Tangle, the IOTA Community has developed a set of shell scripts and configuration templates to make it easier to deploy a (Docker based) Private Tangle with the architecture described above.
 These scripts automate the steps described [here](root://hornet/1.1/tutorials/set-up-a-private-tangle-hornet.md#step-4-add-more-hornet-nodes-to-your-private-tangle).
-You can also customize the [default configuration files](https://github.com/iotaledger/one-click-tangle/blob/master/hornet-private-net/config), for instance if you want to enable extra [Hornet plugins](root://hornet/1.1/overview.md).
+You can also customize the [default configuration files](https://github.com/iotaledger/one-click-tangle/blob/master/hornet-private-net/config) if, for instance, you want to enable extra [Hornet plugins](root://hornet/1.1/overview.md).

-But now let's see how we can launch our Private Tangle via a "single click".
-We have two options.
-Through the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08M4933Y3/) or through any [Docker-enabled machine](#one-click-private-tangle-on-any-docker-enabled-vm).
+But now let us see how we can launch our Private Tangle via a "single click".
+We have two options: through the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08M4933Y3/) or through any [Docker-enabled machine](#one-click-private-tangle-on-any-docker-enabled-vm).

 ## "One Click" Private Tangle on AWS